r-obert/xpool.rb/README.md

   def run
     puts "Hello from #{Process.pid}" rescue StandardError
-    # It is recommended to always handle exceptions inside a job.
+    # It's recommended to rescue exceptions inside a job.
-    # If an exception is not handled, the next job on the queue will run.
+    # If an exception is not rescued, the job won't be retried.
   end
 end
 pool = XPool.new(4)